What Are the Rules Around Collecting Taxes?

 If you're concerned about collecting VAT, please refer to our VAT guide.

-At this time, we recommend that if you wish to collect US-based taxes, then increase your prices to account for the average sales tax, which is around 7%.
+At this time, if you wish to collect US-based taxes, then increase your prices to account for the average sales tax, which is around 7%.
 Then on our checkout page, our Total section will mention that the total sum already includes taxes.

 Calculate Tax Rates According to Your Users' Location